263 pointsby pseudolus4 months ago36 comments

 What if spherical comes up against a rock or crater wall as big as it is?
 Splat.

-• kulahan2 days ago
+• kulahan4 months ago

 That sounds pretty darn complex to get perfectly.
 It’s a lot more moving parts, untested mechanics, etc.